seinecle/blog/_posts/2023-05-25-optimizing-speed-of-pairwise-comparisons.md

       for each pair, count how many authors have published in the 2 journals of the pair
 ```

-This exceedinly simple.
+This is exceedinly simple.
 But if you don't find tricks to speed up things, even at 1,000 pairs examined per second, **it will take 23 days to examine all 2 billion pairs 🥲**.